iCliniq Logo

 Welcome to icliniq.com.

 These blood pressure spikes related to white coat syndrome are not dangerous and do not cause any permanent damage to your heart or blood vessels.
-They are caused by the anxiety when consulting with your doctor.
-These spikes do not need to be treated.
-There is no need for any treatment, as they do not impose you to any increased cardiovascular risk.
-I would also suggest checking your thyroid hormone levels, in order to make the proper dose adjustments to Synthroid (Levothyroxine), if necessary.
+They are caused by anxiety when consulting with your doctor and do not require treatment, as they do not increase your cardiovascular risk.
+I also suggest checking your thyroid hormone levels to make proper dose adjustments to Levothyroxine, if necessary.

 Patient's Query